teamAhBengs/MaybankBankPros/README.md

 -Naveed
 (All account name shown are straight pulled from Maybank API)

-All of the account's password are set to: admin
+For easy testing, all of the account's password are set to: admin
-This is for easy testing.
 ================================================================

 -Upon signing in, there will be a list of the account summary shown in the interface.